dataspecer/ds-wdoi/comments-ideas/ideas.md

 - **What to even recommend from?**
     - I need to obtain all properties, that have subject constraint equal to the current type.
     - What if there are none?
+      - Some properties do not have assignet subject contrait and, basically, can be used on any class.
       - I could follow the hierarchy tree to the root and ask for additional properties.
 Basically repeat the query for my parent classes.
 This can be precomputed.
       - Should this happen always, that is to say, include all properties from parent classes to the shown property list or show only properties for the current class and user should decide depth to which expand parent classes or maybe just by clicking the classes he wants?**
     - Note that I want to exclude the annoying ID properties or properties regarding the wikidata types.